joshb88/CS4300-Game-Programming/Assignment 2/README.txt

 1. Implement the Vec2 class, which you will use for all Components
 2. At some point, implement EntityManager::removeDeadEntities()
 3. Implement basics of the Game class:
    a.
-Construct a player Entity using the spawn Player() function
+Construct a player Entity using the spawnPlayer() function
    b.
 Implement basic drawing of entities using the Game::sRender() function
    c.
 Construct some enemies using the spawnEnemy() function
    d.
 Construct a bullet using the spawnBullet() function